ShujinW/Deep-Video-Inpainting-Localization/README.md

 ## Usage
 ### Train
-First, prepare the training data so that the images are stored in "xxx/png/xxx/" and the corresponding groundtruth masks are stored in "xxx/msk/xxx/".
+* First, prepare the training data so that the images are stored in "xxx/png/xxx/" and the corresponding groundtruth masks are stored in "xxx/msk/xxx/".

-Second, generate the flows by RAFT-net so that the forward flows are stored in "xxx/forward/xxx" and the backward flows are stored in "xxx/backward/xxx".
+* Second, generate the flows by RAFT(https://github.com/princeton-vl/RAFT), so that the forward flows are stored in "xxx/forward/xxx" and the backward flows are stored in "xxx/backward/xxx".

 Then, run the following command.
+### Train
 ```
 python3 hp_fcn.py --data_dir <path_to_the_training_dataset> --logdir <path_to_the directory_for_saving_model_and_log> --mode train
 ```